KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomIntTraitAssn.md

-# Class: Gene-to-Trait Association via homology (HomIntTraitAssn)
+# Class: Gene-to-Trait Association via homology and interaction (HomIntTraitAssn)

 _A gene-to-trait association based on homology._